 Figure 1 shows the estimated functions Climit(s) for the 5 NIRCam coronagraphs as a function of the apparent separation (s) in arcseconds.

 The interpretation of these results is as follows.
 If the user's operating point (s, Cflux) lies above a color curve, that source is estimated to be detectable—but only under the same technical and procedural assumptions of Beichman et al. (2010).

 This is the best information on limiting coronagraphic performance for NIRCam at the current time.
-In the future, when our understandings of wavefront errors and other technical factors have improved—or when users become interested in different combinations of technical factors—improved calculations of Climit(s) will be made available.
+In the future, with a better understandings of wavefront errors and other technical factors—or when users become interested in different combinations of technical factors—improved calculations of Climit(s) will be made available.